Types of Living Learning Communities

-The SUCCESS Mentoring Program in conjunction with the Office of Diversity, Inclusion and Outreach is a mentoring program designed to assist first-generation first year college students in making a successful and enjoyable transition to college by creating a educationally and supportive network in order for them to be successful in their first year at Texas Woman’s University.
+The SUCCESS Mentoring Program in conjunction with the Office of Diversity, Inclusion and Outreach is a mentoring program designed to assist first-year, first-generation college students in making a successful and enjoyable transition to college.
+For information please contact Diversity, Inclusion and Outreach at 940-898-3679.

 Terry Scholars LLC